Jesse Valadez: 1974 Gypsy Rose

 After the previous car's destruction, Valadez decided to build a third Gypsy Rose car with another flower design, which made its debut in 1974.
 Valadez created the concept and design and Walter Prey, a custom car legend, helped bring his vision to life.
 Prey also worked with painter Don Heckman.
 While his second car featured 72 flowers, the lasting Gypsy Rose featured 115 flowers.
 Valadez's older brother, Gil, did all of the upholstery work on the car in a matching velvet color, along with its extra aesthetic features.

 That same year, Freddie Prinze, who was the star of Chico and the Man (1974–1978) insisted that the car and Valadez be featured in the opening sequence of the show, which resulted in its widespread recognition.
 When funk band War came out with their song "Low Rider" in 1975, the Imperials car club was reportedly the first to hear it.
 Hydraulic suspension was added to the car some years later.

 In 1997, Valadez passed the car on to his son.
 Valadez Jr. admitted he was scared to take on such a responsibility, but recalled the words of his father: "He always said, 'Have fun with the car.'"
 In 2007, Valadez received the Lifetime Contributor Award from Lowrider Magazine.
 The car was shown at the Petersen Automotive Museum in 2008.

 Death

 Valadez died in January 2011 at the age of 64.
 His funeral was in East Los Angeles and was attended by his many loved ones.
-After his death, the car was put on display at the The Mall, Washington, D.C., where his son spoke about the car.
+After his death, the car was put on display at The Mall, Washington, D.C., where his son spoke about the car.

 His son, Valadez Jr., died in 2019, at the age of 45.
 His funeral was also attended by his many loved ones as well as lowrider fans both nationally and internationally.